geor7/geor7.github.io/_pages/about.md

 I focus on developing and applying arificial intelligence models to enhance operations and supply chain management.
 I am currently a Research Fellow at Leeds University Business School.
-I obtained my PhD degree at Hong Kong Polytechnic University(<a href="https://www.polyu.edu.hk">PolyU</a>), where I worked on several projects related to sustainable operations, Natural Language Processing (NLP) and Machine Learning applications, and fashion business, advised by Professor <a href="https://research.polyu.edu.hk/en/persons/christina-wong">Christina Wong</a>.
-I am also working on several healthcare opertions projects with Professor <a href="https://directory.smeal.psu.edu/kfl5390">Kevin Linderman</a> at Penn State University.
+I obtained my PhD degree at Hong Kong Polytechnic University(<a href="https://www.polyu.edu.hk">PolyU</a>), where I worked on several projects related to sustainable operations, Natural Language Processing (NLP) and Machine Learning applications, and fashion business.
+I work closely with my collaborators Prof <a href="https://research.polyu.edu.hk/en/persons/christina-wong">Christina Wong</a> at HKPolyU, Prof <a href="https://business.leeds.ac.uk/departments-management/staff/368/professor-chee-yew-wong">Chee Yew Wong</a> at LUBS, and Prof <a href="https://directory.smeal.psu.edu/kfl5390">Kevin Linderman</a> at Penn State University.
 <p> During my master studies at Macau University of Science and Technology, I worked on projects related to supply chain relationship.
 Before that, I studied at National Yunlin University of Science and Technology in Taiwan, Weifang University and Qingdao University of Technology Qindao College in mainland China.</p>